SamanFekri/MoodPal/README.md

 ## 🌟 Features

 ### Core Features
-- **Mood Tracking**: Select your mood from a diverse range of emojis and descriptions
+- **Mood Tracking**: Select your mood from a diverse range of emojis (18 different moods) and descriptions
-- **Daily Reminders**: Customizable notifications to help you maintain consistent tracking
+- **Daily Reminders**: notifications to help you maintain consistent tracking
+- **Mood Notes**: Add personal context to each mood entry
+- **Privacy Controls**: Toggle between public and private mood visibility

+### Analytics & Insights
+- **Mood Radar**: Visual representation of your emotional patterns using radar charts
+- **Time-based Reports**: Analyze your mood patterns over different time periods
+- **Mood Categories**: Smart categorization of moods into 6 main categories:
+  - Positive (Happy, Relaxed, Excited)
+  - Motivated (Motivated, Naughty, Confused)
+  - Anxious (Anxious, Overthinking, Nervous)
+  - Negative (Disappointed, Sad, Overwhelmed)
+  - Drained (Tired, Sick, Angry)
+  - Calm (Neutral, Uncertain, Bored)

+### Social Features
+- **Mood Sharing**: Share your mood updates with friends
+- **Follow System**: Connect with and follow other users' mood journeys
+- **Community Channel**: Join the MoodPals community for support and interaction

 ### Embed Your Mood
 Want to display your current mood on your website or blog?
 Use our animated mood display: